 The truth is that, even before the two-week-wait, you should be taking a daily prenatal vitamin containing between 400 and 800 micrograms of folic acid.
 Your baby’s neural tube develops during the first four weeks of pregnancy, and folic acid is important for preventing neural tube defects.
 As baby develops, the neural tube becomes its brain and spinal cord, so you can see how important it is that the mother takes folic acid on a regular basis.

-No. 7: Why Not Start Now and Take an Early Pregnancy Test?
+Why Not Start Now and Take an Early Pregnancy Test?

 Testing for pregnancy can begin roughly 10 days past ovulation, so early pregnancy testing can help reduce the stressful waiting period.
 On average, the implantation of a fertilised egg takes around one week, and with implantation comes the production of the hCG hormone.
 This means that you can begin testing without having to wait for a missed period.